-Bluetooth® Operation Pairing a Device Before you can use a Bluetooth device, it must be paired and connected.
+BI uetooth® Operation Pairing a Device Preparation Before you can use a Bluetooth device, it must be paired and connected.
 Make sure that Bluetooth is activated on your device before you begin the pairing process.
-The AMB600W broadcasts the pairing signal constantly when no devices are currently connected.
+Pairing a New Device The AMB600W broadcasts the pairing signal constantly when no devices are currently connected.
 Complete the pairing sequence from your Bluetooth device.
 Refer to the owner's manual for your device for more details.
 The device name is "DUAL BT" The Bluetooth passcode "1234" Note: The AMB600W can be in any mode of operation when pairing is performed.
-If a device is currently connected, press and hold to disconnect the current device before a new device can be paired.
+Pairing Additional Devices If a device is currently connected, press and hold to disconnect the current device before a new device can be paired.
 Then begin the pairing sequence from the new Bluetooth device.

 The Bose 321 AM/FM/CD/DVD/Aux Bluetooth/TV entertainment system is located in the salon.
 There are two speakers (stereo) and a subwoofer in the salon.
 Use the source button to select your desired input.
 Selecting 'TV' source on the Bose 321 to have all TV audio come through the Bose system.
 Use the large gray remote to control volume.
+If the Bose decides not to play the audio from the TV (or inputs to the TV, see below), turn off the breaker labeled 'Entertainment', wait 30 seconds, and turn back on.
+That should fix the issue.

 To connect to the Bluetooth input, select Esinkin BT Adapter in your device's Bluetooth device list.

 TV/DVD